julien-ctx/webserv/README.md

-# 42_webserv - C++ Web Server
+# Webserv: a C++ Web Server | 42

 ## Overview
-42_webserv is a **C++ implementation of a web server** that is capable of handling multiple clients simultaneously using I/O multiplexing and non-blocking functions.
+Webserv is a **C++ implementation of a web server** that is capable of handling multiple clients simultaneously using I/O multiplexing and non-blocking functions.

 <img src="https://raw.githubusercontent.com/julien-ctx/42_webserv/master/assets/webserv.png">